TylerLu/EDUGraphAPI-PHP/README.md

    - **clientSecret**: use the Key value of the app registration you created earlier.
    - **BingMapKey**: use the key of Bing Map you got earlier.
 This setting is optional.
    - **SourceCodeRepositoryURL**: use the URL of this repository.
+   - **APP_KEY:** use "php artisan key:generate" command to generate a new key.

 2. Run the site.

+   If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the serve Artisan command.
+This command will start a development server at [http://localhost:8000.](http://localhost:8000.)

+   `php artisan serve`

+   If there's error like failed to open stream, use the cache clear command and dump auto load command.

+   `php artisan cache:clear`

+   `composer dump-autoload`

 ## Deploy the sample to Azure